 1. Benign Oral Tumors

 - Focal fibrous hyperplasia.
-Reactive gum tissue may occur in response to chronic periodontal disease.
-Surgical treatment is successful.
-This may affect a single or multiple teeth.
-Routine dental care and oral home care are beneficial in preventing reoccurrence.
+Reactive gum tissue may occur in response to chronic periodontal disease and may affect single or multiple teeth.
+Routine dental care and oral home care are beneficial in preventing recurrence.

 - Papillomas: These are wart-like growths caused by a virus (canine papillomavirus) and are more common in young dogs.
 They often resolve on their own but may require treatment if they grow large or cause discomfort.
-They may manifest if the immune system is taxed with any concurrent health imbalance.
+They may appear if the immune system is taxed with any concurrent health issues.
 Common sites of occurrence are the tongue and oral mucosa.

 2. Malignant Oral Tumors

 - Malignant Melanoma.
-This is the most common malignant oral tumor seen in dogs.
+Malignant melanoma is the most common malignant oral tumor seen in dogs.
 It may present pigmented (melanotic) or non-pigmented (amelanotic).
 It is seen in all breeds but may occur more frequently in cocker spaniels.
-The site of occurrence is anywhere in the oral cavity but is more often noted in oral mucosa near the back of the mouth.
-Malignant melanoma commonly metastasizes to the lungs and regional lymph nodes.
+The site of occurrence is anywhere in the oral cavity, but is more often noted in the oral mucosa near the back of the mouth.
+Malignant melanoma commonly spreads to the lungs and regional lymph nodes.
 Treatment often involves multiple modalities, including surgical excision, radiation, and follow-up chemotherapy.
 Consultation with an oncologist, in addition to an oral surgeon, is recommended.

 Conclusion

 Oral masses can be challenging to detect and identify.
 An anesthetized exam with full mouth dental imaging and a biopsy is recommended if an oral mass is present or suspected.
-Due to the limited amount of tissue in the mouth and frequent involvement of some tumors in the surrounding bone and tissue, a biopsy is recommended first prior to a more significant surgery.
+Due to the limited amount of tissue in the mouth and frequent involvement of select tumors in the surrounding bone and tissue, a biopsy is recommended before a more significant surgery.
 At Montana Pet Dentistry and Oral Surgery, a healthy and comfortable oral cavity is our passion.
 You can reach us at (406) 599-4789 to schedule a consultation and discuss your canine companion’s oral health concerns.

 Images used under creative commons license – commercial use (11/22/2024) Image by congerdesign from Pixabay